-- Were you born before January 1, 1999? - As of today, are you married? (also answer 'yes' if you are separated but not divorced) - At the beginning of the 2022-2023 school year, will you be working on a master's or doctorate program (such as an MA, MBA, MD, JD, PhD, EdD, graduate certificate, etc.)? - Are you currently serving on active duty in the U.S. Armed Forces for purposes other than training? - Are you a veteran of the U.S. Armed Forces? - Do you now have or will you have children who will receive more than half of their support from you between July 1, 2022 and June 30, 2023? - Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2023?
+- Were you born before Jan.
+1, 2002? - As of today, are you married?
+(Also answer "Yes" if you are separated but not divorced.) - At the beginning of the 2025-26 school year, will you be working on a master's degree or doctorate degree (such as an M.A., MBA, M.D., J.D., Ph.D., Ed.D., graduate certificate, etc.)? - Do you now have-or will you have-children who will receive more than half of their support from you between July 1, 2025, and June 30, 2026? - Do you have dependents-other than your children or spouse-who live with you and who receive more than half of their support from you, now and through June 30, 2026? - Are you currently serving on active duty in the U.S. armed forces for purposes other than training?
+(If you are a National Guard or Reserves enlistee, are you on active duty for other than state or training purposes?) - Are you a veteran of the U.S. armed forces?

-- At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court? - As determined by a court in your state of legal residence, are you or were you an emancipated minor? - Does someone other than your parent or stepparent have legal guardianship of you, as determined by a court in your state of legal residence? - At any time on or after July 1, 2021, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless? - At any time on or after July 1, 2021, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless? - At any time on or after July 1, 2021, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+- At any time since you turned age 13, were both your parents deceased, were you in foster care, or were you a dependent or ward of the court? - Has it been decided by a court in your state of legal residence that you are an emancipated minor or that someone other than your parent or stepparent has legal guardianship of you?
+(You also should answer "Yes" if you are now an adult but were in legal guardianship or were an emancipated minor immediately before you reached the age of being an adult in your state.
+Answer "No" if the court papers say "custody" rather than "guardianship.") - At any time on or after July 1, 2024, were you determined to be an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless, as determined by (a) your high school or district homeless liaison, (b) the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development, or (c) the director of a runaway or homeless youth basic center or transitional living program?